-In order to allow fair access to thesis labs, faculty and students are asked to wait until the Monday following the last rotation before making a firm commitment to a thesis lab (March 12, 2018).
+In order to allow fair access to thesis labs, faculty and students are asked to wait until the Monday following the last rotation before making a firm commitment to a thesis lab (early March).
 In principle, students and faculty should be talking during their rotation about the possibility of joining the lab.
 The question of space and funding should be made very obvious to the student prior to establishing a rotation so there are no misunderstandings when he/she is choosing a thesis lab.

 The Program recommends each participating department maintain the current stipend amount but departments may vary on other support, i.e., insurance benefits.
 Please consult the individual department and potential thesis advisor about support and coursework requirements.

 All Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each class.

 Participating faculty maintain a research profile on the Bioscience PhD Program webpage highlighting current projects and publications in the laboratory.
 Faculty are asked to update these profiles regularly.

 Faculty Research Interest Seminars (MB/BC Fashion Show)